j-kliewer/Snake_game/README.md

 The Hex outputs are completely asynchronous, thus to make sure the paths were not unnecessarily long, I constrained the Max Delay values, and set the hold delays as false paths as they do not matter.

 The VGA outputs proved to be the most important paths to constrain.
 These outputs were headed for a [VGA DAC ADV7123](https://www.analog.com/media/en/technical-documentation/data-sheets/ADV7123-EP.pdf) chip on the board who's clock is driven by VGA_CLK output.
 All of the VGA outputs therefore are latched by a 25 Mhz clk and require specific timing parameters.

+The VGA_CLK port is a clock, and thus does not need to be constrainted.

+To constraint the rest of the VGA Outputs, I specified 'set_output_delay' -max and -min values.

 The Output delay calculations are as follows: